BlueBrain/atlas-interpolation/README.md

 cd ..
 ```

-Please be at the root folder of the project or change the different paths
-to run the example code below properly.
-The code might take some time, especially
-the prediction of the entire volume (last line of the code), an environment
-with GPUs could speed up the runtime.

 In this example with start with a gene expression volume that has missing
 section images.
 First we load the image data and the metadata from disk and
 wrap it into a `GeneDataset` class.
 Then we instantiate the RIFE deep learning